tueimage/essential-skills/linux-essentials.md

 ## More on file permissions

-In the (File properties)[#file-properties] section, we have briefly looked at permissions.
+In the [File properties](#file-properties) section, we have briefly looked at permissions.
 At some point, you may require to change these permissions on your own files, i.e. those for which `ls -l` shows your username.
 Those files, your username 'owns'.
 Only the administrator of a computer can change the ownership of the files.
 What you yourself can change however, are the permissions.
 You can set them using the `chmod` command.
 Remember that the permissions dictate if a file can be 1. read, 2. written to, or 3. executed by 1. users, 2. groups, or 3. everyone.
 'Executed' here means 'run'.
 We have already seen that all folders are executable, which simply means 'accessible'.

 To change the permissions on a file you own to forbid writing to it, simply type something like